1. What is FMCSA’s Crash Preventability Demonstration Program?

 - Media reports;

 - Affidavits; or

-Note: Submitted documentation should contain appropriate content and support the Request for Data Review.
+Submitted documentation should contain appropriate content (e.g., no unnecessarily graphic photos) and support the RDR.

 10. Will FMCSA still process Requests for Data Review (RDRs) as part of the Crash Preventability Demonstration Program if the State has not yet submitted the crash report to FMCSA?

 FMCSA will initiate a review of the Crash Preventability RDR if the State has not yet submitted the crash report to FMCSA.
 However, FMCSA will not complete the review until FMCSA has the State report.
 While FMCSA expects this to rarely happen, if it does, FMCSA will contact the appropriate State and request that the crash be uploaded to FMCSA.

 11. How long will it take for FMCSA to post Crash Preventability Demonstration Program results to the Safety Measurement System (SMS)?